 When you are hit by a change in the ranking algorithm, you should take corrective measures as soon as possible and wait for the next release of the algorithm to see if you recovered or not.

-There are some cases that recovery can be faster as there are algorithmic changes that are continuous but in the majority of the cases you will have to wait for the next panda and penguin update to see if the changes you made are producing positive results.
+There are some cases that recovery can be faster as there are algorithmic changes that are continuous but in the majority of the cases you will have to wait for the next major Google update to see if the changes you made are producing positive results.